 Actually backend helps in protecting off your database design.
 And this unable user to directly access the tables via the interface objects in the front end.
-After Unspliting the database any of your users can alter or delete tables.
+After unspliting MS Access database any of your users can alter or delete tables.

 How To Recover Data From Corrupt Access Database ?

-If after unspliting of your Access database somehow your database gets corrupted then in that case what will you do?
+If after unspliting Access database somehow your database gets corrupted then in that case what will you do?

 Well still there is an option so no need to panic…!
 That option is Access Repair And Recovery Tool for advanced troubleshooting and solutions of MS Access Database issue.
 It is most accepted option to repair corrupted/damaged .accdb and .mdb files, restore each and every data and such as queries, macros, reports, table, forms, etc. Apart from that it is the best suited option to fix any kind of error occurred in your Access database.

-Above post must have helped you in exploring your knowledge on how to unsplit the access database.
+Above post must have helped you in exploring your knowledge on how to unsplit Access database.
 So, do try all the aforementioned steps.
 And apart from this if you caught into any MS Access related issues then ask for your queries in our FAQ section.